Q-Stream/Q-Stream/README.md

 ## Purpose and scope :

 Q-Stream provides alternative to Media Players for playing videos over the internet for a better experience.
-You can run it on any device provided that is has an internet connection.
+You can run it on any device (web as well as Mobile) .
+Currently, you can use it as a desktop application for uninterrupted streaming!

 ## What will You Need?